-During the 1979 legislative session, the Maryland General Assembly created, effective January 1, 1980, the "Pension System for Teachers of the State of Maryland" and the "Pension System for Employees of the State of Maryland."
-Prior to this date, all teachers and related positions were required to be members of the "Teachers' Retirement System of the State of Maryland" and classified positions were members of the "Employees' Retirement System of the State of Maryland."
-All school system employees who were members of the "Retirement System" may remain in that System or may elect to join the "Pension System."
-All teachers hired within the State after December 31, 1979, must join the "Pension System" and the "Pension System for Employees."
-The "Teachers' Retirement System" and the "Pension System for Employees."
-The "Teachers' Retirement System" and the "Pension System for Employees."
-The "Teachers' Retirement System" and the "Pension System for Employees."
-Cover those employees not covered by the teachers' plans.
-These employees are principally custodial, maintenance and food service employees.
+During the 1979 legislative session, the Maryland General Assembly created, effective January 1, 1980, the "Pension System for Teachers of the State of Maryland" and the "Pension System for Employees of the State of Maryland".
+Prior to this date, all teachers and related positions were required to be members of the "Teachers' Retirement System of the State of Maryland", and educational support positions were members of the "Employees' Retirement System of the State of Maryland".
+All School System employees who were members of the "Retirement System" may remain in that System, or they may elect to join the "Pension System".
+All teachers hired within the State after December 31, 1979, must join the "Pension System for Teachers".
+The "Employees' Retirement System" and the "Pension System for Employees" cover those employees not covered by the teachers' plans.
+These employees are principally custodial, maintenance, and food service employees.

-These pension plans provide pension benefits and death and disability benefits.
-A member may retire after 25 years of service from the Retirement System and as early as age 55 and 15 years of service for the Pension System.
-Benefits generally vest after 5 years of service.
-The State Retirement Agency issues a comprehensive annual financial report for the State Retirement and Pension System of Maryland.
-That report may be obtained by writing to State Retirement and Pension System of Maryland, 120 East Baltimore Street, Baltimore, Maryland 21202, or by calling 1-800-492-5909, or by e-mail at sra@sra.state.md.us.
+These pension plans may provide pension benefits and death and disability benefits.
+A member may retire with full benefits upon the earlier of attaining age 60 or accumulating 30 years of service from the Retirement System and at 62 with specified years of service or 30 years of service regardless of age from the Pension System.
+Benefits generally vest after 5 years of service for employees hired before July 1, 2011 and 10 years of service for those hired after that date.
+The pension plans were established by the State Personnel and Pensions Article of the Annotated Code of Maryland.
+The State Retirement Agency issues a publicly available financial report that includes basic financial statements and required supplementary information for the pension plans.
+The report may be obtained by writing to State Retirement and Pension System of Maryland, 120 East Baltimore Street, Baltimore, Maryland 21202, or by calling 410-625-5555.

 Both the "Retirement System" and the "Pension System" for teachers and educational support employees are jointly contributory.
 Under the "Retirement System", employees contribute 4% - 7% of their total gross salary, and under the "Pension System", employees contribute 7% their gross salary for the year.
 Effective, July 1, 1980, in accordance with the law governing the Systems, all benefits of the Systems are funded in advance.
 Annually appropriated employer contribution rates for retirement benefits are determined using the entry age normal cost method.
 The method produces an employer contribution rate consisting of (1) an amount for normal cost (the estimated amount necessary to finance benefits earned by employees during the current service year), and (2) the amount for amortization of the unfunded actuarial accrued liability.
+The pension plans funded ratio is 65.52%, which measures the actuarial value of plan assets as a percentage of actuarial accrued liability.

-Washington County School System contributions totaling \$1,666,989 and \$1,999,671 or 8.99% and 10.94% of covered payroll for fiscal years 2013 and 2012, respectively; and contributions by the State of Maryland on behalf of the School System totaling \$14,707,080 and \$19,374,937 or 13.29% and 15.45% of covered payroll for fiscal years 2013 and 2012, were made in accordance with actuarially determined contribution requirements based on an actuarial valuation performed annually.
+Washington County School System contributions totaling \$1,890,341 and \$1,666,989 or 10.0% and 8.99% of covered payroll for fiscal years 2014 and 2013, respectively; and contributions by the State of Maryland on behalf of the School System totaling \$17,080,357 and \$14,707,080 or 14.71% and 13.29% of covered payroll for fiscal years 2014 and 2013, respectively.
+All contributions were made in accordance with actuarially determined contribution requirements based on an actuarial valuation performed annually.